Azure-Samples/Azure-Stack-Hub-Foundation-Core/OperatorWorkshop/azure-stack-hub-lab-guide-user.md

 -   Click on the Azure Marketplace Management

--   If the "Azure Performance Diagnostics" Virtual Machine Extension is now already present, click on "Add from Azure"
+-   If the "Azure Performance Diagnostics" Virtual Machine Extension is not already present, click on "Add from Azure"

 -   Search for the "Azure Performance Diagnostics" Virtual Machine Extension and download it